adityapranav014/adityapranav014/README.md

 </h1>
 <p  align="left">Welcome to my GitHub profile!
    <br>
-  Feel free to explore my repositories
+  Feel free to explore my repositories.
   <br>
 Please don't hesitate to reach out with any questions or collaboration opportunities.</p>